2nd Amendment to the United States Constitution

 US soldier

-There was much opposition to the idea of creating a national army in the early Republic.
+There was strong opposition to creating a national army in the early Republic.

-Instead, a national army should only be brought into existence when there were real foreign threats to the United States.
+Instead, a national army should only be established when there are real foreign threats to the United States.

 However, the Constitutional Convention of 1787 did grant the federal government authority to raise and maintain a national army.